aarch23/OptYx/README.md

 # OptyX
 As of 7/5 SpyDataRawV4 has inflation + Sentiment

 ______________________________

-Start:
+Disclaimer:

-Within the OptyX repo - you will see numerous versions of notebooks & csv files - These have been left to show that there were multiple iterations of code restructuring and data formatting that took place before our final versions.
+Within the OptyX repo - you will notice numerous versions of notebooks & csv files - These remain to demonstrate that there were multiple iterations of code restructuring and data formatting that took place before our final versions.

 Data Gathering: